SteelCompendium/compendium/docs/Rules/Ancestries/Wode Elf.md

 "Nothing happens within the wode without our knowledge," the elf said.
 Dade spun on him and nocked another arrow.
 "And approval," Rhythylthin added, clenching his fist and snapping the arrow in it.

-"You come bearing a gift for our queen—the *Codex Dryadalis*."
+"You come bearing a gift for our queen-the *Codex Dryadalis*."
 Llyander nodded at the heavy scroll Meliora carried.
 "My cousin Rhythylthin here was sent to capture you and escort you to the Orchid Court.
 But I am the queen's consort, and have my own thoughts on the matter."

 The elf smiled at the children.
 "But have no fear," they said.
 Their Vaslorian was perfect, their voice a melody.
-"You are safe … now."
+"You are safe... now."
 The pause before "now" spoke volumes.

-"Are you a … a … boy or a girl?"
+"Are you a... a... boy or a girl?"
 Wenna asked.

 Llyander smiled gaily.
 "I am a song!
 I contain melodies and harmonies alike," they said.
 Wenna smiled.